-Cytosine, an extract from the seeds of the Golden Rain acacia and first marketed in Bulgaria in 1964, can give smokers an inexpensive boost in kicking the habit, according to the first large modern study of the drug.
+New York - Cytisine, an extract from the seeds of the Golden Rain acacia that was first marketed in Bulgaria in 1964, can give smokers an inexpensive assist in kicking the habit, according to a new study.

-That success rate is comparable to treatment with nicotine patches and other anti-smoking drugs like varenicline (Chantix) and bupropion (Zyban), chief author Robert West of the University College London told Reuters Health.
+That success rate is comparable to treatment with nicotine patches and other anti-smoking drugs like varenicline (Chantix) and bupropion (Zyban), said chief author Robert West of University College London.

-It also costs much less – a month of cytosine pills, sold in Central and Eastern Europe under the brand name Tabex, costs about R120.00 in Poland and R50.00 in Russia.
-Nicotine patches and pills to stop smoking typically sell for over R780.00 per treatment, depending on the country.
+It also costs much less - a month of cytisine pills, sold in Central and Eastern Europe under the brand name Tabex, costs about $15 in Poland and $6 in Russia.
+Nicotine patches and pills to stop smoking typically sell for more than $100 per treatment, depending on the country.

-Smoking kills an estimated five million people worldwide each year, and 95 percent of people who try to quit without help fail to stay off tobacco for six months or longer.
-Most can't afford some of the drugs found to be effective in improving the quit rate.
+Smoking kills an estimated five million people worldwide each year, and 95% of people who try to quit without help fail to stay off tobacco for six months or longer.

-Although some previous studies have suggested that cytosine can help smokers quit, they have not been definitive.
+Although some previous studies have suggested that cytisine can help smokers quit, they have not been definitive.

-And because the price is so much lower than other treatments, "this will be huge in low-income countries where the tobacco companies are focusing a lot of their effort now," he said.
+Because the price is so much lower than other treatments "this will be huge in low-income countries where the tobacco companies are focusing a lot of their effort now," he said in an interview.
 "With replication, this can make a real difference in public health."

 The new study was done on volunteers who smoked 10 or more cigarettes per day.
-At the smoking-cessation clinic of the Maria Sklodowska-Curie Memorial Cancer Center in Warsaw, where all were treated, the patients were given information about the medicine and tips on how to deal with nicotine withdrawal and cravings.
+At the smoking-cessation clinic of the Maria Sklodowska-Curie Memorial Cancer Centre in Warsaw, the patients were given information about the medicine and tips on how to deal with nicotine withdrawal and cravings.